Ghurab

 Ghurab or gurab is a type of merchant and warship from the Nusantara archipelago.
 The ship was a result of Mediterranean influences in the region, particularly introduced by the Arabs, Persians, and Ottomans.
-For their war fleet, the Malays prefer to use shallow draught, oared longships similar to the galley, such as lancaran, ghurab, and ghali.
+For their war fleet, the Malays prefer to use shallow draught, oared longships similar to the galley, such as lancaran, penjajap, and kelulus.
 This is very different from the Javanese who prefer long-range, deep-draught round ships such as jong and malangbang.
 The reason for this difference is that the Malays operated their ships in riverine water, sheltered straits zone, and archipelagic environment, while the Javanese are often active in the open and high sea.
+After contact with Iberian people, both the Javanese and Malay fleets began to use the ghurab and ghali more frequently.

 Etymology

 The name of this ship includes gorap, gorab, gurab, ghurap, gurap, and benawa gurab.
 The name comes from the Arab word "ghurāb" or "ghorāb", meaning raven or crow.
 The word also means "vessel" or "galley" in Arabic or Persian.
-The word benawa or banawa comes from the kawi Javanese language, which means boat or ship.
-In the old Javanese language and Malay language the meaning is more or less the same.
+The word benawa or banawa comes from the Old Javanese language, which means boat or ship.
+In the Malay language the meaning is more or less the same.
 In different languages, the word can refer to different types of ships and boats, depending on the context of the sentence.

 Description

-Ghurab is a medium to large-sized Malay trading vessel.
+Ghurab is a medium to large-sized trading vessel.
 They can be converted into a warship by adding swivel guns (rentaka).
 Early ghurab was galley-like, it has oars in addition to sails.

 The larger ghurab had 2 guns pointing forward (bow-chaser) and 15 on each side, with a total of 32 guns.
 The smaller ones carried 2 forward and 10 on each side (22 guns).
 The ghurab has a projecting stern.
+They may carry up to 3 masts.
 H. Warington Smyth, in 1902 described a large 2-masted trading gurap built of giam wood.
 The dimension is as follows: 300 ft (91.4 m) long, 30 ft (9.1 m) wide, 20 ft (6.1 m) depth, and 11 ft (3.4 m) freeboard.
 The capacity was 100 koyan (241.9 metric tons), with a 100 ft (30.5 m) mainmast, crewed by 30 men.
 The vessel is using fore-and-aft sail made with cloth, with yard and gaff-topsail.